raspiblitz/raspiblitz/README.md

 ##### LNDRESCUE LND tar.gz-Backupfile (BEST)

 Choose this option if you have made a complete backup of the LND data and have a tar.gz file starting with the word 'lnd-rescue' available.
 It will recover all your on-chain funds and open channels you had.
-But you have to be sure, that the LND backup you have is really the latest version - otherwise you might loose channel funds.
+But you have to make sure that the LND backup you have is really the latest version - otherwise you might lose channel funds.

 *If you have tar.gz file that starts with 'raspiblitz', that's a migration file.
 That also includes your old LND wallet, but you import it earlier in the setup process .. see further below for details.*